Successful Retirement: Staying Healthy

 - Schedule activities for the weeks and months ahead, to give yourself targets and things to look forward to.

 - If you have a spouse or partner, consider the impact on them.

-Emma Juhasz and Michael Baber June 2014, Reviewed and updated by Christine Gratus February 2017, Next review date January 2020.
+Reviewed and updated by Christine Gratus February 2017, Next review date January 2021.